Zadi Diaz: Epic Fu

-Zadi Diaz co-founded Epic Fu with Steve Woolf, which first premiered as JETSET (also referred to as Jet Set Show) on June 1, 2006.
+She co-founded Epic Fu, which first premiered as JETSET (also referred to as Jet Set Show) on June 1, 2006, and was geared towards a young audience.
 Amanda Congdon and Andrew Baron were initially tied to the first few episodes of the production, but the partnership dissolved with the Rocketboom split in July 2006.

-The show, later renamed Epic Fu, became one of the first and most influential web series focused on internet culture.
-Aimed at a youth audience, the series blended art, technology, news, and social commentary in a fast-paced, web-native format.
-Diaz served as both host and executive producer.

-In April 2007, JETSET was the first established web show to sign with an entertainment studio Next New Networks (NNN).
+In April 2007, JETSET was the first established web show to sign with web video studio Next New Networks (NNN).
 In its tenure with NNN, the show grew from 30,000 to 40,000 views per episode to 3 million views a month.
-After briefly being signed to West Coast digital studio Revision3 in June 2008, Epic Fu was independently run and distributed through Blip.tv.
-The show was praised by publications such as Wired and Ad Age for its innovation and cultural relevance.
-It became the first web series about internet culture to win a Webby Award.
+After briefly being signed to West Coast digital studio Revision3 in June 2008, Epic Fu is independently run and distributed through Blip.tv.